Christmas Breakfast Quiche

 Can you substitute the sausage or cranberries for something else?

-If sausage or cranberries aren’t your favorite, there are plenty of options for you to replace with in your quiche.
+If sausage or cranberries aren’t your favorite, there are plenty of options for you to replace within your quiche.
 Some common ingredients include green onion, spinach, zucchini, cherry tomatoes, fresh parsley, beans, bacon and more.

 Does it matter what kind of cheese you use for this breakfast quiche recipe?

-Can you line the pan for easier clean up?
+Can you line the pan for easier cleanup?

-Yes, parchment paper would work great for the pan, but don’t use aluminum foil or plastic wrap.
+Yes, parchment paper would work great for the pan but don’t use aluminum foil or plastic wrap.

-How to make Christmas Breakfast Quiche
+How to Make Christmas Quiche

 Christmas Breakfast Quiche

-5 from 19 votes
+5 from 29 votes

-This Christmas Breakfast Quiche is filled with sausage, cranberries, and cheese.
+This Christmas Quiche is filled with sausage, cranberries, and cheese.
 It makes a perfect Christmas morning breakfast or brunch.

-Prep Time 15 mins
+Prep Time 15 minutes

-Cook Time 55 mins
+Cook Time 55 minutes

-Total Time 1 hr 10 mins
+Total Time 1 hour 10 minutes

 Course Breakfast